benmccormick/benmccormick.github.io/pages/posts/discovering-vim.md

 date: "2014-06-02 22:00:00+00:00"
 layout: "post"
 path: "/2014/06/02/discovering-vim"
+category: "tools"
 pageViews: "933"
 last30pageViews: "4"
 ---

 I've now been using Vim as my primary text editor for the last 9 months.
 When I started, I intended to learn it well enough to use in environments that didn't support Sublime Text.
 In the end though it ended up becoming my single purpose editor for all occasions.
 Writing code, blogging, diffs, and reading logs all go through vim.
 So why do I use Vim?

 #### More Efficient Movement and Editing